30 Simple Ways to Be Prepared for a Blizzard

 23. Clean Your Chimney Flue and Ventilate the Room

-If you have a fireplace, use it during the coldest times of the day and night so you can make the most efficient use of any coal and wood.
-Be sure to keep any flammable items like clothing and paper goods clear of the fireplace.
-Be sure to open the flue so there is good airflow when in operation.
+If you have a fireplace, use it during the coldest times of the day and night to efficiently use any coal and wood.
+Be sure to keep flammable items like clothing and paper goods from the fireplace.
+Be sure to open the flue for good airflow when in operation.
 If not being used, close that flue so the heat doesn’t just go up the chimney and outside.

-Remember that it’s only safe to use kerosene indoors if the room is properly ventilated.
-People die every winter from using a kerosene stove to heat their homes and they keep all the windows closed.
+Remember that using kerosene indoors is only safe if the room is adequately ventilated.
+People die every winter from using a kerosene stove to heat their homes, and they keep all the windows closed.

 What to Do After the Blizzard Has Passed